DND–KMP Expressway: Overview: Delhi–Mumbai Expressway

-Main DND-EMP Expressway
+Main DND-KMP Expressway

-For the main DND-EMP Expressway, on 1 March 2019, after foundation stone of NH-148NA was laid by Union Minister Nitin Gadkari in Mithapur in Delhi, NHAI invited bids in December 2019 for construction in 3 packages under Bharatmala Pariyojana, and in July 2020 the work was awarded by to DRA Infracon Private Limited (Package-1 & Package-2) and to DRA Infracon Private Limited (Package-3) in August 2020.
+For the main DND-KMP Expressway, on 1 March 2019, after foundation stone of NH-148NA was laid by Union Minister Nitin Gadkari in Mithapur in Delhi, NHAI invited bids in December 2019 for construction in 3 packages under Bharatmala Pariyojana, and in July 2020 the work was awarded by to DRA Infracon Private Limited (Package-1 & Package-2) and to DRA Infracon Private Limited (Package-3) in August 2020.
 Package-3 was completed in 2023, and reamining two packages were completed in 2024, thus completing the maining route.

 The construction work of the 'DND–Faridabad–KMP' section was awarded by the National Highways Authority of India (NHAI) to Dineshchandra R. Agrawal Infracon Private Limited (DRA Infracon) in August 2020.
 This project will reduce congestion on Ashram to Ballabhgarh route (via Badarpur).
 In Haryana it will have multiple Flyovers and a 3-lane service road on either side of Faridabad bypass road.
 The NHAI has divided the construction work of 59 km long DND–Faridabad–KMP section of Delhi–Mumbai Expressway project into three packages and awarded it to DRA Infracon.
 Its construction cost is around ₹5,332 crores (including land acquisition cost).